metabronx/sdcli/README.md

 # sdcli

-A sdbase command line tool for automating important grunt work.
+A metabronx command line tool for automating important grunt work.

 Current features include:

-- Inviting members to the `sdbase` GitHub organization and teams, individually or en bulk:
+- Inviting members to the `metabronx` GitHub organization and teams, individually or in bulk:

   ```bash
   sdcli gh invite --help